svd-e/api_training/README.md

-# Some API tests of https://www.openbrewerydb.org/ site.
+# Some tests for https://www.openbrewerydb.org/ API.